joysuperman/ecommerce/README.md

 4. Update database credential and path from inc/connection.php.
 5. Start the built-in PHP web server with `php -S localhost:8000`
 6. Visit `http://localhost:8000` in your web browser to access the Ecommerce storefront

-## Contributing
-We welcome any contributions to Ecommerce.
-If you'd like to help out, please take a look at the [contributing guidelines](CONTRIBUTING.md) for more information.